BlackCapCoder/proxy-abuse/README.md

 # Do not!

 Use this in production code.
-Even if I eventually fix it for higher order function, it is abuse of the Javascript language and against all conventions- your co-workers will hate you.
+Even if I eventually fix higher order functions, it is abuse of the Javascript language and against all conventions- your co-workers will hate you.